Blighter Adds Radar Target Tracker to BlighterNexus Hub

 Blighter introduced the world’s first, non-rotating, solid-state, electronic-scanning, micro-Doppler ground radar in 2003.
 Today, the product portfolio covers the three domains of land, sea and air with the B400, C400, A400 and A800 family of ground-based radars.
 The radars’ modular design enables the technology to be deployed on towers and vehicles, and as dismounted portable systems on tripods.

-DSEI 2025: Putting Integrators First with Enhancements to Border & Coastal Surveillance Radars & AI-Assisted Software
+DSEI 2025: Putting Integrators First with Enhancements to Radars

 Following a record £25m order book in the last financial year, Blighter is continuing to consolidate its leadership in border surveillance and coastal security by focusing on product innovation to support its defence customers and systems integrator partners.